 Infant circumcision: The biblical precedent for infant baptism

-Under the Old Covenant, every male child became a complete member of the covenant after circumcision on the eighth day after birth.
+Under the Old Covenant, every male became a complete member of the covenant after circumcision on the eighth day after birth.
 He could even eat of the Passover sacrifice.
 Baptism in Christ absorbed and fulfilled this rite, as we know from the first council in Jerusalem (Acts 15:5; Acts 21:21).

 God not only established the sign of circumcision, but also told Abraham very clearly who should receive it (Gen 17:12).
 Nowhere in the Bible does it express that despite absorbing the rite of circumcision, baptism would suddenly exclude children.
-Jesus did not have a problem with children gaining full inclusion to the covenant: He Himself was circumcised as an infant (Luke 2:21), like John the Forerunner (Luke 1:59).
+Jesus did not have a problem with children gaining full inclusion to the covenant.
+He Himself was circumcised as an infant (Luke 2:21), like John the Forerunner (Luke 1:59).

 Indeed, infant circumcision was mandated by God, and thus serves as the biblical precedent for infant baptism.
 Circumcision was given to infants of one or more believing parents, and the same is true today of baptism.
-Indeed, as St. Peter said on the day of Pentecost about the forgiveness God promises in baptism, “acts 2:39).

 The oikos formula in the New Testament